Mini Chicken Pot Pies (Quick and Easy!)

 These almost-homemade Mini Chicken Pot Pies are the perfect finger-food for a party!
 Or a last-minute dinner that your kids will love.
 Crescent rolls from a can make prep quick and easy!
+Originally posted October 29, 2015.

-I just want to start out by saying that when Bob Marly died, they found multiple species of bugs in his dreadlocks.
+I just want to start out by saying that when Bob Marley died, they found multiple species of bugs in his dreadlocks.
 Or so the stories say.
 Please, believe the stories, because it will soften the blow of what I’m about to tell you.

 So we’re in the kitchen getting dinner ready.
 Eric and Charlotte are coaching Truman on how to treat bugs.
 (You know, training him not to demolish them on sight.)
 “Be NICE to the bugs, Truman!
 Bugs are our friends!”